Adaptive Online Learning: Achievable Bounds

 \begin{example}[\textbf{Optimistic PAC-Bayes}] Assume that we have a countable set of experts and that the loss for each expert on any round is non-negative and bounded by $1$.
 The function class $\F$ is the set of all distributions over these experts, and $\X = \{0\}$.
 This setting can be formulated as online linear optimization where the loss of mixture $f$ over experts, given instance $y$, is $\ip{f}{y}$, the expected loss under the mixture.
-The following adaptive bound is achievable:
+The following adaptive bound is achievable: \begin{small}

-This adaptive bound is an \textbf{online PAC-Bayesian bound}.
+\end{small}This adaptive bound is an \textbf{online PAC-Bayesian bound}.
 The rate adapts not only to the KL divergence of $f$ with fixed prior $\pi$ but also replaces $n$ with $\sum_{t=1}^n \En_{i\sim{}f}\ip{e_i}{y_t}^2$.
 Note that we have $\sum_{t=1}^n \En_{i\sim{}f}\ip{e_i}{y_t}^2 \leq \sum_{t=1}^n \ip{f}{y_t}$, yielding the small-loss type bound described earlier.
-This is an improvement over the bound in \cite{LuoSch15} in that the bound is independent of number of experts, and thus holds even for countably infinite sets of experts.
+This is an improvement over the bound in \cite{LuoSch15} in that the bound is independent of number of experts, and so holds even for countably infinite sets of experts.
 The KL term in our bound may be compared to the MDL-style term in the bound of \cite{Koolen15}.
-If we have a large (but finite) number of experts and take the uniform distribution $\pi$, the above bound provides an improvement over both \cite{chaudhuri2009parameter} and \cite{LuoSch15} for quantile bounds for experts.
-Specifically, if we want quantile bounds simultaneously for every quantile $\epsilon$ then for any given quantile we can use uniform distribution over the top $1/\epsilon$ experts and hence the KL term is replaced by $\log(1/\epsilon)$. \ It follows immediately that the strategy achieves the rate $\B_{n}(f;\xr[n], \yr[n]) + \Relaxn(\cdot)$.
+If we have a large (but finite) number of experts and take $\pi$ to be uniform, the above bound provides an improvement over both \cite{chaudhuri2009parameter}\footnote{See \cite{LuoSch15} for a comparison of $\KL$-based bounds and quantile bounds.} and \cite{LuoSch15}. \ \end{small}It follows immediately that the strategy achieves the rate $\B_{n}(f;\xr[n], \yr[n]) + \Relaxn(\cdot)$.
 Our goal is then to find relaxations for which the strategy is computationally tractable and $\Relaxn(\cdot)\leq{}0$ or at least has smaller order than $\B_n$.
 Similar to \cite{RSS12}, conditional versions of the offset minimax values $\A_n$ yield admissible relaxations, but solving these relaxations may not be computationally tractable.